guhanjie/JMetrics/README.md

 # JMetrics
-A monitor system for many kinds of metrics of business and programes.
+A near real-time monitor system for many kinds of metrics from application.